vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 In this post, we consider a combinatorial problem.
-It has a nice recursive solution, which could be implemented efficiently using Dynamic Programming technique.
+It has a nice recursive solution, which could be implemented efficiently using Dynamic Programming (DP) technique.
 Then using generating function, we find the closed formula, expressed with the binomial coefficients.
-Finaly, we show that the closed formula gives us much faster way to compute the result than the the DP solution.
+Finaly, we show that the closed formula gives us much faster way to compute the result than the DP solution.

-Generating functions are usually applied to the case of single variable recursive function.
+Generating functions are usually applied to the case of single variable recursive equations.
-But actually, the technique may be extended to multivariate recursive functions, or even for a system of recursive functions.
+But actually, the technique may be extended to multivariate recursive equations, or even to a system of recursive equations.

 Sometimes the generating functions may give a fantastic result, and here we discuss one of such cases.

 ## The Problem

-We consider a problem that has a nice DP (Dynamic Programming) solution.
-Similar questions might be asked on coding interviews or may be suggested as trivial problems on coding contests.
+Let's consider the following problem.

-**Problem:** Compute the number of ways to choose m elements from n elements in a way that resulted elements are not adjacent.
+**Problem:** Compute the number of ways to choose $m$ elements from $n$ elements such that selected elements in one combination are not adjacent.

-For example, $F\_{4,2}=3$ since from the 4-elements set: $\lbrace 1,2,3,4 \rbrace$, there are three feasible 2-elements combinations: $\lbrace 1,4 \rbrace$, $\lbrace 2,4 \rbrace$, $\lbrace 1,3 \rbrace$.
+For example, for $m=4$ and $m=3$, the answer is 3, since from the 4-element set: $\lbrace 1,2,3,4 \rbrace$, there are three feasible 2-element combinations: $\lbrace 1,4 \rbrace$, $\lbrace 2,4 \rbrace$, $\lbrace 1,3 \rbrace$.

-And $F\_{5,3}=1$, since there is only one feasible 3-elements combination: $\lbrace 1,3,5 \rbrace$.
+Another example, for $n=5$ and $m=3$, there is only one 3-element combination: $\lbrace 1,3,5 \rbrace$.

-Let's make recursive function for $ F\_{n, m} $ by looking at $n$-th element.
-We can either:
+This problem, of similar to this one, could be asked on coding interviews.
+Typically, the interviewer may expect the candidate start from suggesting a _Brute Force_ solution that generates all the combination.
+Then the candidate is expected to suggest and implement a simple recursive function computing the answer.
+Then the interview is willing to hear that the recursive solution is very slow (ahs exponential time complexity) and has linear space complexity (due to stack calls)
+Finally, the candidate is expected that the run time could be improved by using either DP or Memoization technique.
+This gives much faster solution.

+Similar questions might be suggested as trivial problems on coding contests.
+In that case, extra optimizaitons might be required.
+Basically, after we discuss the typical DP and Memoization implementations, we will show that using generating function, we can build very fast and simple solution.

+Let's define $F\_{n, m}$ is the function that gives as the answer for $n$ and $m$.
+Let's look at the $n, m$ case.
+We have two non overlapping sub cases:

 * Skip the $n$-th element, then $ F\_{n, m} = F\_{n-1, m} $.
 * Pick the $n$-th element, then $ F\_{n, m} = F\_{n-2, m-1} $.

-The following recursive function: $ F\_{n, m} = F\_{n - 1, m} + F\_{n - 2, m - 1} $,
+From the above, we can define the solution in the form of simple recursion: $ F\_{n, m} = F\_{n - 1, m} + F\_{n - 2, m - 1} $,
-with the corner cases: $F\_{0, 0} = F\_{1, 1} = 1$.
+let's not forget the corner cases: $F\_{0, 0} = F\_{1, 1} = 1$.

+Basically, we can combine the general and the corner cases into one expression:

+$$ F\_{n, m} = F\_{n - 1, m} + F\_{n - 2, m - 1} + [n=m=0] + [n=m=1] $$

+We assume that for any $n < 0$ or $m < 0, $F\_{n,m} = 0$.
+The indicator $[P]$ with some boolean property $P$ gives 1 only if $P$ is true.

-The function $F$ has a straighforward recursive implementation in any programming language.
+The function $F\_{n,m}$ has a straighforward recursive implementation in any programming language.
 But the naive recursive solution will have exponential in $n$ time complexity and will be very slow.
 Let's look at the following `Python 3` code snippet that uses memoization technique: